typedb-osi/typedb-bio/README.md

 6. [Human Protein Atlas](https://www.proteinatlas.org/about/download): The *Normal Tissue Data* includes the expression profiles for proteins in human tissues.
 7. [Reactome](https://reactome.org/download/current/UniProt2Reactome_All_Levels.txt): This dataset connects pathways and their participating proteins.
 8. [DisGeNet](https://www.disgenet.org/downloads): We’ve taken the *curated gene-disease-associations* dataset, which contains associations from Uniprot, CGI, ClinGen, Genomics England and CTD, PsyGeNET, and Orphanet.
+9. [SemMed](https://skr3.nlm.nih.gov/SemMedDB/dbinfo.html): This is a subset of the SemMed version 4.0 database

 We plan to add many more datasets!